 - Member Since2009

 Patrice “Pico” Dagenais is the co-captain of Team Canada along with Trevor Hirschfield.
 He is known as a hard-working, intelligent player.
 Like many members of Team Canada, Dagenais comes from a strong hockey background.
 Before his spinal cord injury in a construction accident, he played Jr. C hockey for St.-Isadore and won three consecutive gold medals with his high school hockey team, the Embrun Cyclones.
+Pico’s involvement in hockey continues to-date, he is the co-owner of the Ottawa Junior Senators Club of the CCHL.

 - Silver medalist at the 2019 Lima Parapan Am Games